awsdocs/amazon-workmail-user-guide/doc_source/send_encrypted_email.md

 # Send an Encrypted or Signed Email<a name="send_encrypted_email"></a>

-With S/MIME, you can send signed and/or encrypted emails inside and outside of your organization\.
-After you configure S/MIME in the email client settings, all emails your send are automatically signed\.
+With S/MIME, you can send signed or encrypted emails inside and outside of your organization\.
+After you configure S/MIME in the email client settings, all emails that you send are automatically signed\.
 Encryption options depend on different email clients and respective platforms\.
-Please see the following to learn how to configure S/MIME for a few common email clients\.

 **Note**
 The Amazon WorkMail web app client is not supported\.